Written by Angel Campa, Founder

 Weaknesses

-• Does not explain clauses in conversational language -- outputs structured data only
+• Does not explain clauses in conversational language -- outputs structured data only; though for extraction workflows this focused output is exactly what is needed

 • No back-and-forth Q&A about specific lease provisions